zan768616253/lBXKqpLHr0yWFRBEVqMQSw/README.md

 - NodeJs (v4.2.1)

-- Full fill the goal requirement
+- Full fill the goal requirement as much as I can

-- The consumer can be Scale horizontally
+- The consumer should be able to deploy Scale horizontally

 - Using co + bluebird